 The Bottom Line: Find The Mortgage Option That’s Right For You

-Your 401(k) account may seem tempting as an untapped source of cash, especially if you’re struggling to come up with the money for a down payment on your new home.
-While this is a viable option, and there are ways to mitigate the penalties, it should only be used as a last resort.
-Consider applying for a low down-payment loan like an FHA or VA loan, or, if you have one, making a withdrawal from your IRA.
+Your 401(k) account may seem tempting as an untapped source of cash, especially if you’re trying to come up with the money for a down payment on your new home.
+While this can be a viable option, and there are ways to mitigate the penalties, it should only be used as a last resort.
+Consider applying for a low down-payment loan like an FHA or VA loan, or withdrawing from your IRA.

 Whatever you decide, make sure you consult with a mortgage specialist before committing to an option.
-Rocket Mortgage® has experts waiting to help you navigate the tricky waters of home loans.
-If you’re ready to take that next step toward a mortgage, then get preapproved today.
+Rocket Mortgage has experts waiting to help you navigate the home buying process.
+If you’re ready to take the next step toward buying a house, start your mortgage application today.

 Related Resources